InspironEdge/ITEMBlobSingle/README.md

-# ITEMBlob - Inventory Solution
+# ITEM Blob - Inventory Solution
 Inventory &amp; Retail Business solution which increases the efficiency of your daily business tracking